ItalyStrap/advanced-control-manager/readme.txt

   * HTML attributes for widgets
   * Possibility to add some tags to widget title with `{{}}` instead of `<>`
 * **Widgets:**
-  * New API for building widgets in a easy way (it is possible to create your own widget too but the docs will be available soon)
+  * New API for building widgets in an easy way (it is possible to create your own widget too but the docs will be available soon)
   * Widget for vCard  with schema.org markup (this is a new version, the old one is deprecated, you can see in the widget description)
   * Widget for Post (a widget with a lot of options for displaying post, page and custom type in a widget area)
   * Widget for Bootstrap Carousel (it works only if you have Twitter Bootstrap CSS loaded by your theme), the settings are the same of shortcode settings.